 3. They Are Excellent At Both Walking On The Water And Swimming In It

-Plumed basilisks, along with other basilisks, are able to use their feet and tail to run short distances on top of the water while standing upright on their two back legs.
+Plumed basilisks, along with other basilisks, can use their feet and tail to run short distances on top of the water while standing upright on their two back legs.
 Their back toes are lined with small, downward-facing scales.
-These scales increase the surface area of the toe against the water, and it is because of these toe scales that they are able to “walk” on water.
-Smaller plumed basilisks are able to run farther than larger ones and can sprint up to 15m (50 feet) or more across the surface.
+These scales increase the surface area of the toe against the water, and it is because of these toe scales that they can “walk” on water.
+Smaller plumed basilisks can run farther than larger ones and can sprint up to 15m (50 feet) or more across the surface.
 They can sprint at speeds of over 11.3 km/h (7 mph).
-The most common reason for them to run like this is when they are frightened, in order to get away from predators.
+The most common reason for them to run like this is when they are frightened, to get away from predators.
 Among locals, this unique ability of the plumed basilisk has earned the lizard the nickname the “Jesus Christ Lizard”.

-Besides being able to walk ON the water, plumed basilisks are also pretty skilled while in the water too.
-These lizards are great swimmers and are able to stay submerged underwater for anywhere from 10 – 30 minutes!
+Besides being able to walk ON the water, plumed basilisks are also pretty skilled while in the water.
+These lizards are great swimmers and can stay submerged underwater for anywhere from 10 – 30 minutes!

 4. They Are Most Active During The Day